 ----------------------------------------------

 To ensure that these results were not due to flexibility in (over)fitting the free parameters to the data, we performed a permutation test.
 This test consisted of permuting the observed typicality values a 1,000 times and finding the optimal prediction of the model for each of the permutations.
-If the free parameters in the model are able to capture every pattern to the same extent, we would expect optimal correlations for the permuted data sets that are within the same range as the correlations in Table 2.
+If the free parameters in the model were able to capture every pattern to the same extent, we would expect optimal correlations for the permuted data sets that are within the same range as the correlations in Table 2.
 This was not the case.
 Averaged over categories, the correlation was r = .31 (rmin = .20, rmax = .40) which is considerably lower than the observed correlations in Table 2.
+To see if the correlations were statistically significant different by transforming them to a t value (see Meng, Rosenthal, & Rubin,1992) and performing a one-sided test.
+All permuted and original correlations were significantly different from each other, except for the color of objects, which was borderline significant t = -1.49, n = 30, p = .07.
 The results of the model fitting therefore indicate that the GCM exploits the structure that is present in the multidimensional representation of each category to account for the gradedness of its exemplars5.

 The application of a well-known model such as the GCM to adjectives allows a full comparison with previous results for nouns.
 To further validate our results for adjectives, we compared the performance of the GCM with that for the well-studied domain of noun concepts.
 Voorspoels, Vanpaemel and Storms (2011) applied the GCM to noun categories delineating animals and artifacts.
 The results in this study showed that the GCM obtained correlations with rated typicality of .65 averaged across 5 animal categories and .76 averaged across 6 artifact categories.
 The average correlation of .73 across all adjective categories indicates that the present results are similar in terms of magnitude.
 Because the similarity space in Voorspoels, et al. (2011) was derived from participant-generated semantic features restricted to a particular domain, rather than word associations we replicated these findings, using the association data that were presented earlier as input.
 Using similarity spaces derived from associations, the average optimized correlations for typicality were .61 for the animal categories and .77 for the artifact categories.
 This shows that the prediction for the adjectives is on par with that of concrete nouns, regardless of whether semantic features or word associates are used.